ziyuang/grab-plos/README.md

     Save the articles of a PLOS journal in .txt files

     required arguments:
-      --journal-url URL  the archive page the journal;
+      --journal-url URL  the archive page of the journal;
                          example: http://www.ploscompbiol.org/article/browse/volume
       --save-to FOLDER   the destination folder